hg2006/A-simple-interpreter/README.md

 # An intepreter for Faux Racket, W23 ,CS 146

 ## The interpreter and Faux Racket
-This interpreter was done as assignment questions of CS 146, W23 offering, instructed by Brad Lushman, at the University of Waterloo.
+This interpreter was done as three consecutive assignment questions of CS 146, W23 offering, instructed by Brad Lushman, at the University of Waterloo.
 Relevant assignments are [Q5: Recursion](https://github.com/hg2006/An-intepreter-for-Faux-Racket-W23-CS-146/issues/1#issue-1687567584), [Q6: Mutation](https://github.com/hg2006/An-intepreter-for-Faux-Racket-W23-CS-146/issues/2#issue-1687569446), [Q7: Boxes](https://github.com/hg2006/An-intepreter-for-Faux-Racket-W23-CS-146/issues/3#issue-1687569608).
 <br>
 <br>
-For simplicity, the interpreter was implemented in Racket, and aiming at interpreting a tiny subset of the programming language Racket, we will refer to this language as "Faux Racket".
+For simplicity, the interpreter was implemented in Racket, and aiming at interpreting a small subset of Racket itself, we will refer to this subset of Racket as "Faux Racket".
 <br>
 <br>
 This interpreter __is not reponsible for error handling, user must ensure the Faux Racket progoram being interpreted is syntatically valid.__